alexcrea/CustomAnvil/README.md

 - Custom items of unit repairs (repair damaged with unit of "material", for example the repair of diamond sword by diamonds).
 - Custom XP cost for every aspect of the anvil.
 - Permissions to bypass level limit or enchantment restriction.
-- Display xp cost instead of "to expensive" when above lv 40. (need ProtocoLib)
+- Display xp cost instead of "to expensive" when above lv 40. (see bellow for more information)
 - Can handle some custom enchantment plugins (see bellow for more information)
 - Gui to configure the plugin in game.
 - Support of color code and hexadecimal color